Next-Mountain-Ventures-LLC/TheFordFamilyBlog/WORDPRESS_REBUILD_SETUP.md

 In your hosting provider's environment variables section, set the following:

 - `WP_WEBHOOK_SECRET`: A secure random string that will be used to authenticate webhook requests (e.g., `67136844`)
-- `DEPLOY_HOOK`: The deployment hook URL from your hosting provider
+- `VERCEL_DEPLOY_HOOK`: The deployment hook URL from your Vercel project

 ### 3. Set Up the WordPress Webhook Plugin